impact of recession on your business

 OPPORTUNITIES:

-• Organisations are increasing their investments in defence and submarine cables.
+• Organizations are increasing their investments in defense and submarine cables.

-• Increase in the number of data centres around the world, as well as an increase in government initiatives to improve connectivity in developing economies' rural areas.
+• Increase in the number of data centers around the world, as well as an increase in government initiatives to improve connectivity in developing economies' rural areas.

 CHALLENGES: